Info for

 DO NOT PURCHASE THIS SOFTWARE PRIOR TO STARTING THE PROGRAM.

 Creative Cloud brings together everything you need to create your greatest work.
-One simple membership gives you and your classmates to the very latest versions of all the Adobe professional creative desktop applications like Photoshop®, Illustrator®, Premiere Pro® and more — plus new features and upgrades as soon as they're available.
+One simple membership gives you and your classmates access to the latest versions of all the Adobe professional creative desktop applications like Photoshop®, Illustrator®, Premiere Pro® and more — plus new features and upgrades as soon as they're available.
 And that's just the beginning.
 With Creative Cloud™, everything you need to create intuitively and collaboratively is included.

 • Adobe Flash Player